microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 produce instances of a specified class.
 Classes must implement at least one member interface in order to support activation.

-WinRT defines three activation mechanisms: direct activation (with no constructor parameters) and factory activation (with one or more constructor parameters) and Composition activation.
+xlang defines three activation mechanisms: direct activation (with no constructor parameters) and factory activation (with one or more constructor parameters) and Composition activation.
 Non composable classes may support either direct and/or factory activation.
 Composable classes only support